Get to know Zach

 What's your favorite song that you've sung with Lux?

 "My favorite song I’ve done with Lux is probably Gjeilo’s Coventry Carol.
 It’s such an awesome setting of the classic carol, and I loved the progression of the piece.
 It’s so well done!"

 What's the most interesting fact about you?

 "If I get that I sound like or look like Josh Gad one more time, I’m going to lose my mind.
 So probably that.
 I also have the same name as the 12th president."

-Zach Taylor is entering his first season as a part of Lux.
+Zach Taylor is entering his second season as a part of Lux.
 He is a junior at Towson University studying Vocal Performance, where he studies voice with tenor Dr. Min Jin.
 At Towson, he has sung with the University Chorale and Men’s Chorus, as well as their Music for the Stage program.
 He also sang as a part of Childrensong of New Jersey for five years, traveling with them on tours to Denver and Boston.
 Recently, he performed the role of Don Basilio in Mozart’s Le Nozze di Figaro, and will be performing in an operatic production of The Three Little Pigs this fall and winter.
 He has had past experience in musical theatre as well, performing in musicals such as Oklahoma!
 (Jud Fry), The Addams Family (Uncle Fester), Peter Pan (Smee), The Drowsy Chaperone (Robert Martin), and The 25th Annual Putnam County Spelling Bee (William Barfée twice, Leaf Coneybear once) (Yes, three times!).
 He is also a brother of the music fraternity Phi Mu Alpha Sinfonia at Towson, serving as their music director, and also sings tenor one in the all-male chamber group Quorus, where he serves as their Outreach Coordinator.